terzakig/sqpnp/README.md

 # SQPnP
 C++ Implementation of the SQPnP algorithm.

 The algorithm is the generic PnP solver described in the paper ["A Consistently Fast and Globally Optimal Solution to the Perspective-n-Point Problem" by G. Terzakis and M. Lourakis](http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123460460.pdf).
 For more intuition, refer to the supplementary material [here](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123460460-supp.pdf).

 ## Required libraries
-SQPnP requires the Eigen library to build.
+SQPnP requires the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library to build.
 Besides eigendecomposition, the use of Eigen is confined to matrix addition, transposition and multiplication.
 Choosing Eigen was motivated by its increasing popularity and lightweight character.
-There are also three examples of using the solver in this repository, a) one that uses OpenCV, just for the sake of demonstrating the initialization of SQPnP with ``cv::Point_<>`` and ``cv::Point3_<>`` structures, b) another in which data points are copied from plain 2D arrays, and c) a third which demonstrates SQPnP within RANSAC.
-Build will proceed with either one of a) or b), depending on whether OpenCV is found or not.
+There are also three examples of using the solver in this repository:
+1. ) one that uses OpenCV, just for the sake of demonstrating the initialization of SQPnP with ``cv::Point_<>`` and ``cv::Point3_<>`` structures,
+2. ) another in which data points are copied from plain 2D arrays, and
+3. ) a third which demonstrates SQPnP within RANSAC.

+Build will proceed with either one of 1) or 2), depending on whether OpenCV is found or not.
-Example c) uses the [RansacLib](https://github.com/tsattler/RansacLib) template-based library, (part of) which is included in this repository.
+Example 3) uses the [RansacLib](https://github.com/tsattler/RansacLib) template-based library, (part of) which is included in this repository.

 Build
 -----